-Through its research into advanced materials and processes, the “Materials Research and Technology” (MRT) Department with is 170 researchers and engineers, to the emergence of enabling technologies that underpin the innovation processes of local and international industry.
-MRT’s activities hinge on three thematic pillars: nanomaterials and nanotechnology, sustainable composite materials and manufacturing and process technologies, including scientific instrumentation.
+Through its research into advanced materials and processes, the “Materials Research and Technology” (MRT) department, with its 200 researchers and engineers, contributes to the emergence of enabling technologies that underpin the innovation processes of local and international industry.
+MRT’s activities hinge on four thematic pillars: nanomaterials and nanotechnology, scientific instrumentation and process technology, structural composites, and functional polymers.

 LIST’s Process Engineering and Prototyping Platform offers a unique variety of expertise and pools cutting-edge equipment for coating, thin films, particle engineering, nano-fabrication, prototyping and functional measurements.
 The Materials Characterization and Testing Platform offers a wide range of standardized and made-to-measure services in:

 Making smart nanocarriers applicable to the pharmaceutical industry through the development of an innovative mechano-chemical process

 AFTB project aims to create the required conditions for the uptake of adhesive free Engineered Wood Products by the construction industry.

 Coupling in Multifunctional ferroic materials

 Cold spray of metallic coating on polymer and composite material